 Snoring Solutions In Annapolis

-While some patients are able to correct snoring by sleeping on their side, avoiding alcohol before bed, losing weight, quitting smoking, or treating allergies, others are unable to stop snoring without professional help.
+Sme patients can correct snoring by sleeping on their side, avoiding alcohol before bed, losing weight, quitting smoking, or treating allergies.
+However, some are unable to stop snoring without professional help.

 A consultation is necessary for our dentist in Annapolis, MD to determine if you suffer from simple snoring or OSA.
 He is then able to offer oral appliance therapy.
 Sometimes called a snore guard, this is a custom-fit mouthpiece similar to a night guard, which you wear while you sleep to realign the jaw and open airways for breathing.